luomein/spectrum-log/docs/index.md

 SY Spectrum is attuning to fields of majesty.

 Current owner is the 5th owner of SY Spectrum.
-Here is the boat keeper's humble log as they listening and tunning.
+Here is the boat keeper's humble log as they are listening and tunning.